๐ŸชคOrganization Design

 Why This Matters

-Job design sits at the intersection of organizational strategy and individual motivation—and that's exactly why it shows up repeatedly on exams.
+Job design sits at the intersection of organizational strategy and individual motivation, which is exactly why it shows up repeatedly on exams.
 You're being tested on your ability to connect how work is structured to outcomes like productivity, satisfaction, turnover, and innovation.
-The approaches covered here aren't just HR buzzwords; they represent fundamentally different philosophies about what makes employees effective and engaged.
+These approaches represent fundamentally different philosophies about what makes employees effective and engaged.

-Understanding these approaches means grasping the underlying mechanisms: motivational theory, systems thinking, human factors, and flexibility frameworks.
+Understanding them means grasping the underlying mechanisms: motivational theory, systems thinking, human factors, and flexibility frameworks.
 When you encounter a case study or FRQ, you'll need to diagnose which approach fits a given scenario and explain why it works.
-Don't just memorize definitions—know what problem each approach solves and when you'd recommend one over another.
+Don't just memorize definitions.
+Know what problem each approach solves and when you'd recommend one over another.

 Motivation-Centered Approaches